caleb531/youversion-suggest-alfred/README.md

 key) to copy the content of a Bible reference, type `yvset copybydefault yes`.
 When this is enabled, you can still open the selected reference on the YouVersion website by holding down the `command` key.

-## Disclaimer

-This project is not affiliated with YouVersion, and all Bible content is copyright of the respective publishers.
-The Bible app icon used in this project is property of YouVersion.